com-480-data-visualization/project-2023-in-viz-veritas/milestone2.md

 ![overview](./plots/overview.png)

 The timeline can be created using the d3 libary, specifically the time scaled axis and circles.
 This timeline is the minimal viable product, but it can be potentially extended in several ways.
-One possibility is to display the books according to language or publication place and such giving the user the possibility to filter.
+One possibility is to display the books according to language or publication place and such, giving the user the possibility to filter.

 ## Places